 MA in Political Science

-Most students interested in the study of political science at the graduate level are admitted to the PhD program directly, but under some circumstances the department also admits students pursuing an MA degree.
-The department can award an MA to a PhD student who requests it and has completed the requirements listed below.
+The department does not have a regular MA program and does not accept applications for that degree.
+Most students interested in the study of political science at the graduate level are admitted to the PhD program.
+We will award an MA to a PhD student who requests it and has completed all the requirements for the PhD except the dissertation.

 Eight courses (32 credits) are required for this degree, with a grade of B– or better.
 Course requirements are as follows: